United Methodists Face Fractured Future

 If the seminaries refuse to abide by the church's more stringent positions, they could conceivably lose some of their church funding.
 On the other hand, if they go along with those positions and alienate prospective students, they could also suffer.

 "I can't speak for all the [United Methodist] schools, but one thing we've learned is that we have students who are struggling right now with their church," says Rundell of the Methodist Theology School in Ohio.
-"For our younger students in particular, [LGBTQ equality] is a matter that in most of their lives is no longer debated."
+"For our younger students in particular, [LGBTQ equality] is a matter that, in most of their lives, is no longer debated."

 Rundell says the 13 official United Methodist seminaries generally cover between 10 and 20 percent of their operating budget with direct church funding, but he says the loss of that funding is not necessarily the biggest danger.